 The four types of mass customization

 Pine (1992) distinguishes four primary types of mass customization: collaborative, adaptive, transparent, and cosmetic.
 Let’s go over these customization approaches in a bit more detail.ive, adaptive, transparent, and cosmetic.

-Mass customization with a Product Configurator
+Mass Customization with a product configurator

-Product configurators can be operated by sales employees that get input from the customers and configure the BOM of the product based on that input.
+Product configurators can be operated by sales employees that get input from the customers and configure the bill of materials (BOM) of the product based on that input.
 Or by the customer via software solutions, a company web page, or an eCommerce site.

-Benefits of using a Product Configurator
+Benefits of using a product configurator

-- Reducing lead times
+- Reduce lead times

-- Reducing errors
+- Reduce errors

 With the customer deciding on the parameters of the product and the BOM software converting the sales order to a manufacturing order, there will be less chance for communication errors that could affect the outcomes.

-- Keeping BOMs organized
+- Keep BOMs organized

-- Creating new standard products
+- Create new standard products

-- Retaining customers
+- Retain customers